 None!

 Really, I’m not kidding.
-To my mind there is no single advantage which makes a policy-based tunnel preferable over a route-based one.
+To my mind, there is no single advantage which makes a policy-based tunnel preferable over a route-based one.
 In almost all situations it’s a burden because you have to configure many different phase 2 proxy-IDs AND the appropriate security policies.

 Hence the question is: Why do so many admins use policy-based VPNs? –> Because Check Point and Cisco ASA (up to version 9.6) are not capable of route-based VPNs and only implement this annoying policy-based type.
-Same is true for some other firewall vendors.
+The same is true for some other firewall vendors.
 (Note that Cisco routers are able to route VPN traffic to tunnel-interfaces and must not be used merely with policies.)
 And since Check Point and Cisco ASA firewalls are quite common, many admins think it is the best way to do it.
 It isn’t!

 Go for Route-Based!